G-Thomson/Manu/README.md

 ***
 This package is intended to be a fun addition tool for `R` data visualisation and was limited to colours which could be extracted from the selected photos.
 Efforts were made to make these usable as colour palettes, but they do not conform to the Web Content Accessibility Guidelines (WCAG) with regards to levels of colour contrast.

 The developer also does not experience colour vision deficiency but checked simulated palettes using the [Prismatic](https://emilhvitfeldt.github.io/prismatic/) package.
-If this is a consideration in your visualisation then the `Hihi`, `Kotare`, `Takapu` or `Tui` palettes might be the most suitable.
+If this is a consideration in your visualisation then the `Hihi`, `Kotare`, `Takapu`,  `Kokako` or `Tui` palettes might be the most suitable.

 ## Acknowledgements
 ***